 Issues reports and recommendations to the Board on issues and developments within its purview.

-Sunland Tujunga Arts Recreation and Culture Committee-The Arts, Recreation & Culture Committee nurtures and promotes artistic endeavors and cultural events within the community; provides a resource for and expands the awareness of the growing diversity of our neighborhoods. works to provide local artists and cultural organizers with the nexus of public space, venues and available support to aid in the achievement of relevant projects.
-The committee also [Moved to Standing Rules]encourages the use and preservation of existing recreation space and advocates for future funding and expansion as a necessary means for the growth of social interaction among our community.
+encourages the use and preservation of existing recreation space and advocates for future funding and expansion as a necessary means for the growth of social interaction among our community.

 Meets at least once every other month